 Assisting Hatchlings

 If you find hatchling box turtles in your yard, resist the urge to bring them inside.
 They are best left in their natural habitat.
-However, you can help them by providing a shallow dish of water and some small pieces of fruit or vegetables.
+Still, you can help them by providing a shallow dish of water and some small pieces of fruit or vegetables.

 Be careful not to handle the hatchlings too much, as this can stress them.
 If you find a hatchling in a dangerous location, such as a road, move it to a safer area nearby.